RX2Solutions/RX2Solutions.github.io/_posts/2025-03-28-Establishing-Your-Personal-Brand.md

 - 	Attend networking events in your chosen field and become known in the community.
 You never know when a connection of a connection will be the next person to hire you.
 - 	Send out a newsletter to your growing network about how your search is shaping up.
 This is a great way of staying in touch and letting those who want to help you know how you’re doing and what they can do to help.

 RX2 Solutions provides HR Outsourcing, Executive Search and Strategic staffing services on a National Basis.
-If you want to discuss working with a proactive company that provides customized solutions while listening and treating people the way we want to be treated, feel free to reach out.
-Info@rx2solutions.com
+If you want to discuss working with a proactive company that provides customized solutions while listening and treating people the way we want to be treated, feel free to reach out [info@rx2solutions.com](mailto:info@rx2solutions.com).